 Water Neutrality for Sustainable Developments

 Conservation professionals and sustainability technologists have been discussing carbon neutrality for a while.
-Now the use of water is increasingly becoming an important environmental issue, in terms of quality and quantity available for new developments.
+Now the use of water is increasingly becoming an important environmental issue, in terms of how do we create water neutrality for sustainable developments.

 The term “Water Neutrality” was coined to indicate the need to reduce the overall water consumption and demand on our natural water resource.